Sarawak Uprising of 1836

-The Sarawak Uprising of 1836 or Sarawak Revolt of 1836 was a rebellion against Brunei by former governor of Sarawak, Datu Patinggi Ali and was a chapter of James Brooke gaining power in Sarawak.
+The Sarawak Uprising of 1836 or informally known as the Siniawan War was an armed conflict against Brunei led by a former governor of Sarawak, Datu Patinggi Ali.

-Background
+This war would lead to the demise of the Bruneian Empire and would open the doors of a new Sarawak after the war's end under the White Rajah, James Brooke who would modernise Sarawak to the European standard.

+Prelude to war

 Antimony ore was discovered in Siniawan and Jambusan in 1823.
 The Bruneian sultan had appointed Ali as the governor of Sarawak in the 1820s.
 The Chinese mined antimony ore in Siniawan, while the Malays who resided in the Tonga Tanah used Bidayuh laborers.
 However, as soon as Sultan Omar Ali Saifuddin II Brunei realized that antimony ore and gold had been discovered in the Bau area, the Sultan named Pengiran Indera Mahkota as the new Governor of Sarawak in 1827, replacing Datu Patinggi Ali, allowing Brunei to take control of the antimony mines and commerce.
 The administrative center of Sarawak was relocated by Pengiran Indera Mahkota in 1826 from Lidah Tanah to Santubong and subsequently to Kuching.
 It is said that he moved the administrative center to Kuching using the fear of pirates as justification.
 However, a deliberate measure was taken to lessen Ali's influence and authority.
 The full control of mining activities and antimony trade in Bau was made feasible by Pengiran Indera Mahkota when they seized power from Ali to govern Sarawak.

 Mullen, a supporter of Ali, said that Bidayuh and Malays were made to work long hours in the antimony mine.
 Before Pengiran Indera Mahkota arrived, he had been in charge of them for a considerable time.
 When he saw the misery of his followers—who were compelled to labor at Pengiran Indera Mahkota's antimony mine—he was reportedly angered.
 The insistence of Pengiran Indera Mahkota that his followers pay extremely high taxes infuriated Ali even more.
 Additionally, because Pengiran Indera Mahkota controlled all commercial activity, they could not trade as freely as before.

+Forces

+Brunei

+Upon hearing of Ali's rebellion the Sultan of Brunei sent his uncle Pengiran Muda Hashim to assist Mahkota in destroying the rebels.
+Overall Bruneian military command in the duration of the war, under the Sarawak de facto diarchy Mahkota and Muda Hashim.
+Between late 1836–1840, they had additional men ordered by the Sultan of Brunei to finally quell the rebellion.
+They also later had the support of James Brooke in the Kota Belidah and Lidah Tanah.
+During the conflict, the Iban, Kayan, Kenyah, Bruneian Malays and Kedayans sided with the Mahkota.
+It is estimated that Brunei deployed more than 1,040 men during the course of the war, excluding James Brooke, of which were made up Malay levies, retinue, retainers, warriors and guards.